MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/SSH.md

 You should now be connected as **DefaultAccount**

-To use single sign-on with the **administrator** account append your public key to c:\data\ProgramData\ssh\administrators_authorized_keys on the Windows IoT Core device.
+To use single sign-on with the **administrator** account, append your public key to c:\data\ProgramData\ssh\administrators_authorized_keys on the Windows IoT Core device.

 ```cmd
 net use X: \\host\c$ /user:host\administrator